Asics Roadhawk FF Review

 The front outsole makes a slappy noise during runs, which will be more noticeable for forefoot strikers than heel loaders.
 This might not have a negative functional impact, but the sound is distracting.

 Forefoot transitions are significant.
 The midsole might not be very flexible, but this character allows the weight to load quickly and economically to toe-offs.
-Asics advertises the Roadhawk is a speed trainer, and we must say that’s a reasonably accurate marketing description.
+Asics advertises the Roadhawk as a speed trainer, and we must say that’s a reasonably accurate marketing description.

 $49.95